 Largely this is determined by the bank’s assessment of your loan serviceability and your equity, but let’s leave that aside for the moment.

 My advice would be to buy again when you are relaxed with your last purchase.
-What I mean by that is you are so comfortable with owning your last property that you forget about it sometimes.
+What I mean by that is you are so comfortable with owning the last property that you forget about it sometimes.
 You’re no longer stressed or worried about having bought the property or getting a tenant.

 However, make sure you don’t leave yourself in a vulnerable position by using all your available equity to purchase your next property unless you have other funds to fall back on in case of emergency.
 Also, make sure you fully understand the cash flow and how this will impact on your life and budget before you buy your next property.